bnb-chain/bscSetUp/readme.md

 Please follow exactly the outputs of step3, exact amount and address, and do transfer in anyway you wish.
 **NOTICE: Do not transfer twice or miss any transfer, do not ever repeat step3 after this step**

-### 6. Go To Desktop B (Network connected)

-- copy `Operator-Secret.json` and `NonSensitive-Info.json` file to desktop B through USB flash disk, and put them at same directory/workspace with the binary `bscSetUp`.
-- connect ledger to desktop B and open Binance Chain App.

-The following step is operated on desktop B.

-### 7. Create Validator
+### 6. Create Validator

 In this step, you will sign CreateValidator transactions and broadcast them.

 You need confirm on Ledger for 21 times, so watch your ledger carefully.

+Before executing the following command, make sure your ledger is "Binance App Ready".

+About 30 seconds after executing the following command, you need confirm transactions on ledger.

+NOTICE: ** During the time, confirm each createValidator transaction on the ledger, try to not interrupt the process. **

 ```
 ./bscSetUp createVal tcp://dataseed4.binance.org:80